vestalux/sljekyll/schools/classroom-collection-loan/confirmation/index.md

 ---
 layout: full-width-narrow
-title: Curriculum topic loan submission
+title: Classroom collection loan submission
 breadcrumb: schools
 hnav: lbarts
 ---

-Thanks for your curriculum loan request.
-We&#8217;ll be in touch as soon as possible.
+Thanks for your classroom collection loan request.
+We'll be in touch as soon as possible.

 If you have any questions please email **schools@suffolklibraries.co.uk**